mouli-16/sketchio/docs/MODULE_01.md

    })
    ```

 2. `eventHandlers.js`: This will contain all the code required for handling various `socket` `events`.

-   ​	To actually define event handlers in a different file, add the following lines in `app.js`:
+   ​	To actually define event handlers in a different file (which is recommended, _separation of concerns_), add the following lines in `app.js`:

    ```javascript
    const eventHandlers = require('./eventHandlers')(io)